-Crystals -- from sugar and table salt to snowflakes and diamonds -- don't always grow in a straightforward way.
-Researchers have now captured this journey from amorphous blob to orderly structures.
-In ...
+Crystals—from sugar and table salt to snowflakes and diamonds—don’t always grow in a straightforward way.
+New York University researchers have captured this journey from amorphous blob to orderly ...

 Some results have been hidden because they may be inaccessible to you